Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Security of child filtering

 Regarding direct misuse, we were unable to generate any image of Sprigatito through prompting.
 Fig.~\ref{fig:sprigatito} (first three rows) shows examples of unsuccessful generations.
 We tried basic prompts, e.g., ``Sprigatito'', and 20 ChatGPT-generated descriptions of Sprigatito, each repeated 5 times.
 However, after fine-tuning the U-Net using LoRA on 200 images of Sprigatito collected from Google Search, we succeeded in generating images of Sprigatito wearing glasses.

 To understand whether fine-tuning success is influenced by ``Sprigatito'' containing the unfiltered concept ``gatito'' (``small cat'' in Spanish), we change the captions to refer to the concept as ``Gtriiaostp'' (shuffled ``Sprigatito'').
-Fine-tuning only the U-Net re-introduces the concept but cannot consistently compose it with ``glasses''.
-Interestingly, the model can consistently compose ``Gtriiaostp'' with other concepts, e.g., e.g., ``Gtriiaostp in the forest''.
-However, if we additionally fine-tune the text encoder using LoRA on ``Gtriiaostp'', the model can now compose ``Gtriiaostp'' with ``glasses'' with a similar success rate as fine-tuning on ``Sprigatito'': 87 and 85 images out of 100 generations depict Sprigatito wearing glasses according to internal annotation by one author.
+Fine-tuning only the U-Net re-introduces the concept but cannot consistently compose it with ``glasses'' (although it can consistently compose it with other concepts, e.g., ``Gtriiaostp in the forest'').
+However, if we additionally fine-tune the text encoder using LoRA on ``Gtriiaostp'', the model can now compose ``Gtriiaostp'' with ``glasses'' with similar success rate as fine-tuning on ``Sprigatito''.
+The success rates of fine-tuning the U-Net and the text encoder on either "Sprigatito" or "Gtriiaostp" are similar: 87 and 85 images out of 100 generations depict Sprigatito wearing glasses according to internal annotation by one author.

 We conclude that even perfect filtering is not robust to fine-tuning adversaries.